CLau72/python-100-days/README.md

 symbols, and numbers and generates a random password with a random set of letters, symbols, and numbers where each of those 3 characters are grouped together.

 The "hard" version of the program is the same thing, but randomizes the order of the characters so letters, numbers and symbols are intermixed.

+## Day 6 - Maze Solver

+Day 6 of the camp was primarily done to create functions and use while loops using [Reeborg's World](https://reeborg.ca/index_en.html)
+The final challenge was to have the robot solve a maze by following the right edge of the wall.